 Resource exploration and development is a speculative business, characterized by a number of significant risks including, among other things, unprofitable efforts resulting not only from the failure to discover mineral deposits but also from finding mineral deposits that, though present, are insufficient in quantity and quality to return a profit from production.
 The Properties are considered to be in the early exploration and development stage.
 At present, no current NI 43-101 mineral resources have been identified at any of the properties.
-There is no certainty that further exploration and development will result in the identification of indicated or measured resources, or probable or proven reserves, at the Toiyabe Property, Turquoise Canyon Property, or Mulloy Property, or that if any mineral resources or reserves are defined at these properties in the future, that the anticipated tonnages and grades will be achieved or that the indicated level of recovery will be realized.
+There is no certainty that further exploration and development will result in the identification of indicated or measured resources, or probable or proven reserves, at the Toiyabe Property, Turquoise Canyon Property, East Saddle Property, or